MobileMe: Discontinuation

 As a first step, Apple sent "30 days left" emails to all existing users of MobileMe on June 1, 2012, which they then followed with "7 days left" emails on June 23, 2012, advising users "Download your photos and files.
 MobileMe ends June 30.
 Remember to download your Gallery photos, iDisk files, and move your iWeb sites before that date."

 Then as previously advertised by Apple following the announcement of iCloud a year earlier, the main MobileMe service was discontinued on June 30, 2012, as most services were moved to iCloud and users were expected to have moved themselves over to the new service already by then, given they had a year's notice to do so.
 One exception was for MobileMe's Gallery and iDisk services, which still had limited downloading abilities remaining, with the online portal showing the banners "MobileMe has ended", with either "You can still download your files for a limited time." (on the iDisk page), or "Download your photos now." (on the Gallery page).
 The complete shut-down of MobileMe occurred on July 31, 2012, with a "MobileMe is closed" banner showing on the homepage, and a redirect link to iCloud.

 The iOS apps for Gallery and iDisk also ceased operating from June 30, 2012.
 MobileMe was later removed from the System Preferences in OS X on release of OS X Mountain Lion on July 25, 2012.

+As with "@mac.com" previously, Apple has continued to enable use of the "@me.com" email addresses when migrated to iCloud.